OS-Sketch/www.os-sketch.com/decks/os-slides/address-spaces/slides.md

 ## Key Question

-> How does the operating system manage the **execution** of processes and enable
+> What are the policies and mechanisms that the operating system uses to
->  processes to **access memory**?
-How does this behavior of the operating system
+> facilitate **memory access ** for processes**?
+How does this behavior of the
->  influence the ways in which I program and use software?
+> operating system influence the ways in which I program and use software?

 </div>